bauersmichel/javascript/README.md

 ## Events

-  <a name="events--hash"></a><a name="24.1"></a>
-  - [25.1](#events--hash) When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
+  - When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
 This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
 For example, instead of:

     ```javascript
     // bad